viam-devrel/viamcodelabs/site/viamguides/src/dofbot-arm-quickstart/dofbot-arm-quickstart.md

 1. Notice adding this module adds the gripper hardware component called `dofbot-gripper`.
 You'll see a collapsible card on the right, where you can configure the gripper component, see any errors originating from the component, and test the component directly, and the corresponding `dofbot-gripper` part listed in the left sidebar.
   <br>
   <img alt="added gripper component" src="assets/dofbotGripperAdded.png" width=350 />
 1. To give the gripper a reference to its position and orientation within the machine's spatial environment, we'll need to add a frame.
-In th eConfigure panel (within the gripper component), click **Add Frame**.
+In the Configure panel (within the gripper component), click **Add Frame**.
   <img alt="add frame to dofbot gripper" src="assets/addFrame.png" width=350 />
 1. Notice that this adds a default frame with some default values.
 For the `parent` key, change the value to the name of your arm, so `dofbot-arm`:
    ![default frame added to gripper](assets/frameAddedToGripper.png)